DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

 Clicking this link will take you to the Github release page.
-Past the release notes, under "Assets", click on the **UEVREasyInjector.exe** to download it.
+After the release notes, under "Assets", click on the **UEVREasyInjector.exe** to download it.

 Take the latest version.
 This screenshot is outdated.